GGxcollab/ObsidianVault/SC-300/Plan, Implement, and Administer Condicional Access.md

 - ## Benefits of using app protection policies (MDM/MAM)
 	- Protecting your company data at the app levell
 	- End-user productivity isn't affected, and policies don't apply when using the app in a personal context
-	- App protection policies ensure that the
+	- App protection policies ensure that the app-layer protections are in place
+	- MDM, in addition to MAM, ensures that the device is protected
+	-